sefk/sefk.github.io/src/posts/leaving-stanford.md

 Friday was my last day building Stanford's [open-source online education platform][open].
 What started as a lark turned out to be one of the most fun and rewarding times in my career.
-So I'll use this opportunity to reflect back a bit on the project and what we accomplished.
+So I'll use this opportunity to reflect back on the project and what we accomplished.

   [open]:  https://class.stanford.edu/